codehutch/codehutch.github.io/BlogContent/blog/2020/08-30-aspnet.md

 > * Resource Manipulation - HTTP verbs
 > * Self-describing Responses - Media Types
 > * State Management - HATEOAS

 ---

-> ## HATEOAS ##
-> * Hypermedia as the Engine of Application State
-> * In practice, a set of 'links' describing available actions for a resource
-> * e.g. 'deposit': '/account/123/deposit, 'withdraw': 'account/123/withdraw'
-> * RESTful interaction is driven by hypermedia, rather than out-of-band information.
-> * Supports discoverability and very-thin clients.

----